“Angel babies that we have lost are forever close our Hearts“

 Gowns and materials are taken apart by volunteers and packed into kits

-Volunteers sew, crochet, knit andembellish various angel apparel
+Volunteers sew, crochet and embellish various angel apparel

-Completed items are Qc before sending to packing team volunteers
+Completed items are QC-ed before sending to packing team volunteers

-Volunteers launder, iron, sew on an angel charm on each apparel and pack
+Volunteers launder, iron and sew on an angel charm on each apparel before packing

 Delivery to partner hospitals